DGAD7/NerdSetup/Readme.md

 * [Install neovim](https://github.com/neovim/neovim/blob/master/INSTALL.md)

 * Clone this repo to any location of choice
 * Create a symlink to this folder.
-For example if the clone is made in ~/Documents/projects/NerdSetup/ the command as below:w
+For example if the clone is made in `~/Documents/projects/NerdSetup/` the command as below
 ```
  ln -s ~/Documents/projects/NerdSetup/nvim ~/.config/nvim
 ```
+* run nvim

 ## NVIM packages installed